rooseveltframework/roosevelt/README.md

         // data is the response from the server
       })
       ```

+- `router.updatePage(markup, targetContainer)`: *[Function]* Convenience method for replacing some or all of the page with new markup.

+  - Arguments:
+    - `markup`: String of markup to update the page with.
+    - `targetContainer`: What DOM element will be the container for your new markup.
+If none is specified, the entire `<body>` tag will be replaced and the `<title>` tag will be updated if the markup fragement containts a `<title>` tag.

+  - Example with a `targetContainer`: `router.updatePage(markupFragment, document.getElementById('some-container))`
+  - Example without a `targetContainer`: `router.updatePage(fullPageMarkup)`

+- `router.serverSideRender(req)` and `router.ssr(req)`: *[Function]* Server-side method to check to see if the request is full page load (a server-side render) or if it's an API request.
+Retruns true if it's a full page load or returns false if it is an API request.

+  - Arguments:
+    - `req`: Express request object for this request.

 - `router.backend`: *[Boolean]* True if the execution context is the Node.js server.